-This was a prospective study carried out over a period of one year.
+This was a prospective study conducted from January 2021 to December 2021.
 The study population was drawn from patients aged 18 to 70 years old.
 All patients with wounds requiring partial thickness skin grafts who consented were recruited into the study.
 Patients with HIV/AIDS, patients on steroid, patients with uncontrolled diabetes mellitus, or patients with peripheral vascular disease were excluded from this study.